 During his tenure as department head, Professor Bressler led the faculty and students in initiatives that resulted in:

-- Numerous national and regional awards from the American Society of Landscape Architecture given students and faculty for their achievements in planning and design.
+- Numerous national and regional awards from the American Society of Landscape Architecture given to students and faculty for their achievements in planning and design.

-From 1997 to 2006, Bressler served as Chair of the Landscape Architecture Department at the University of Colorado, Denver.
-For several years, he co-taught an annual series of advanced interdisciplinary graduate design studios, “Challenging Suburbia,” with Architecture Professor Keith Loftin that studied and generated alternatives to existing residential community design development paradigms.
-In 2003, he was named Director of the Colorado Center for Sustainable Urbanism and was responsible for producing the 2004 and 2005 “Colorado Tomorrow” public forum focused on population and urban growth challenges facing the state.
-He was a founding member and president of the Colorado Community Design Network and consulting principal with the Denver-based firms Landscape Strategies and Design Studios West.
-In addition, he chaired the College’s Information Technologies Committee charged with creating and implementing the College’s Interdisciplinary IT Strategic Plan that led to the implementation of computer-aided design, visualization and modeling, and GIS hardware and software technologies.
+Prior to joining NC State Bressler served as Chair of the Landscape Architecture Department at the University of Colorado, Denver (1997-2006).
+His research and teaching activities focused on urban growth, sustainable development, and planning and design strategies challenging sprawling suburban development.
+He co-authored “Oh Give Me Land, Lots of Land” with Professor Allan Wallis, published in Healing the West by Professor Patricia Limerick.
+For several years, he co-taught an annual series of advanced interdisciplinary/collaborative graduate design studios, “Challenging Suburbia,” with architecture Professor Keith Loftin that explored design alternatives to existing residential community development paradigms.
+In 2003, he was named director of the Colorado Center for Sustainable Urbanism responsible for conceiving and directing Colorado Tomorrow 2004 and 2005, interdisciplinary public conferences addressing population growth dynamics and urban development challenges facing the state.
+He was a founding member and president of the Colorado Community Design Network and consulting principal with the Denver-based firm’s Landscape Strategies and Design Studios West.
+And he chaired the College’s Information Technologies Task Force creating and implementing the College’s Interdisciplinary IT Strategic Plan resulting in the deployment of state-of-the-art computer-aided design, visualization and 3D and GIS modeling hardware and software technologies.

 Master in Landscape Architecture Harvard Graduate School of Design 1970